- 2 tablespoons extra-virgin olive oil

 - 1 cup grated Pecorino Romano

-Put the water in a large pasta pot and bring it to a boil over medium heat.
+Put the 1 gallon water in a large pasta pot, season it with salt and bring it to a boil over medium heat.

 Add the oil and pancetta to a large saute pan over low heat.
 Cook the pancetta until crisp, being careful not to burn it, about 5 minutes.
 Add the garlic and stir for 5 seconds.
 Add the wine, cream and black pepper.
 Cook until the sauce coats the back of a spoon.
-Drop the fresh linguini into water and stir to separate strands.
-When pasta is just undercooked remove it from the water and add it to the pan with the sauce.
+Drop the fresh linguine into the water and stir to separate strands.
+When the pasta is just undercooked, remove it from the water and add it to the saute pan with the sauce.
 Gently stir for 1 minute.
-Remove the pan from the heat, add 1/2 the cheese and the egg white and stir, being careful not to break the noodles.
-Add the egg yolk and lightly toss.
+Remove the pan from the heat, add 1/2 cup of the cheese and the egg whites and stir, being careful not to break the noodles.
+Add the egg yolks and lightly toss.
 Transfer the pasta to a serving bowl or platter and garnish with the remaining cheese.
 Enjoy.

-Recipe courtesy North End Caffe Manhattan Beach, CA
+Recipe courtesy of North End Caffe Manhattan Beach, CA